peter88213/nv_xx/docs/help/nv_timeline/index.md

 You best make a copy and edit it.

--   The SETTINGS section comprises the program \"constants\".
+-   The SETTINGS section comprises the program "constants".
 If you change them, the program might behave differently than described in the documentation.
 So only touch them if you are clear about the consequences.